 By conducting a full surgical simulation before the cadaveric study, the team is able to find issues with their cutting guides without wasting or risking a fresh cadaver.
 Given that cadavers are a limited resource, reducing failures in the preoperative testing phase is a source of significant cost savings.

 The cutting guides have another benefit: they enable the use of high-speed drills.
-Normally high-speed drills are not allowed in procedures, as if they are misguided they can damage surrounding neural elements.
+Normally high-speed drills are not allowed in such delicate procedures, as if they are misguided they can easily damage surrounding neural elements.
 But with a perfect fit 3D printed cutting guide, these drills are usable and greatly improve and speed up surgery.

 Dr. Kanawati has since published a research paper on this topic, titled The Development of Novel 2-in-1 Patient-Specific, 3D-Printed Laminectomy Guides with Integrated Pedicle Screw Drill Guides.